carlitos77/bintools/README.md

 ## cdg

-cd to the first anchestor dir containing .git
+cd to the first anchestor directory containing .git.

 Usage: